Which TEFL/TESOL Certificate Course Is Right for Me?

 Salaries for TEFL teachers can vary substantially depending on where you teach.
 Higher paid regions include Asia (Japan, China, South Korea, for example) and the Middle East (such as Saudi Arabia and the UAE).
 Wherever they teach, though, EFL teachers are typically able to support themselves comfortably on their teaching salary, since lower-paying teaching locations also tend to have a significantly lower cost of living.
 Learn more about Teach abroad salaries worldwide.

-Do I need a TEFL/TESOL certificate?
+Do I need to be TEFL/TESOL certified?

 In an increasingly competitive job market, most employers select only TEFL/TESOL- qualified teachers.
 (The exception to this can be if you hold a university degree specifically in education, although many teachers still get certified.)
-Employers know that a TEFL/TESOL certificate indicates that you’ve been trained with the specific skills you’ll need to teach English language learners, and it also shows professional integrity and reliability.
-A TEFL/TESOL certificate helps you stand out in the hiring process as a prepared, highly marketable candidate.
+Employers know that a certificate indicates that you’ve been trained with the specific skills you’ll need to teach English language learners, and it also shows professional integrity and reliability.
+TEFL/TESOL credentials helps you stand out in the hiring process as a prepared, highly marketable candidate.

 How do I choose the best TEFL/TESOL certificate?